How do I value my property before remortgaging?

 Valuing your property online

-Carrying out research using online valuation tools is a useful way of getting a realistic idea of comparable property values, as they take information from the Land Registry Database to list actual sales.
-You could also look at current asking prices of nearby property but that could be a more optimistic figure.
+To get an idea of your house valuation for remortgage, you can research your property value using online valuation tools.
+They are a useful way of getting a realistic idea of comparable property values, as they take information from the Land Registry Database to list actual sales.
+You could also look at current asking prices of nearby properties but that could be a more optimistic figure.
 While the market may have moved on during the last few months, the vendors may not actually achieve that price.

-Use our free instant online home valuation tool to get an idea of what your property is worth.
+Use our free instant online house valuation tool to get an idea of what your house is worth.

 Estate agent property valuation

 If you are trying to get an idea of the value of your property before remortgaging, estate agents will be able to give you their idea of what price you’d market the property at.
-But, even if you did invite a few agents to value the property, there is likely to be variance.
+But, even if you did invite a few agents to provide a house valuation for remortgage, there is likely to be variance.
 The highest value may sound appealing but might be aimed at securing your business, for example.

 What valuation should I use for my remortgage application?